 Solid or veneer wood surfaces can be wiped down with a soap and water or Murphy’s Oil Soap that comes in a convenient spray bottle.
 It’s a citrus cleaner that leaves the boat interior smelling fresh.
 A 50/50 solution of white vinegar and water in a squirt bottle can do wonders for cutting through salt that may have been tracked inside the boat.
 In fact, you can use that inexpensive and natural solution on most other surfaces in the boat as well.

-Mildew inside a boat is not only odorous, it can be destructive and it loves dark, airless spaces.
+Mildew inside a boat is not only odorous, it can also be destructive and it loves dark, airless spaces.
 Check for it inside lockers and under tables too.
 Clean any visible mildew (usually white or black) off surfaces with soap and water, a vinegar solution or commercial mildew cleaners from 3M, Starbrite, Marine 31 and others.
 Never use Clorox or Windex.
 Avoid chemicals like 409, GooGone or other non-marine cleaners that can be too abrasive or oily.

 Dry everything completely after a thorough cleaning and then provide air circulation inside the boat.
 Chemical desiccants can help in small areas or use an electric dehumidifier but be sure to choose one that can’t start a fire or drain your Boston Whaler boat batteries.
 Keep up with this maintenance regime and your boating investment will hold its value for years to come.